Curchorem: Demographics

 As of the 2011 Census of India, Curchorem Cacora had a population of 22,730.
 Males constituted 51% of the population and females 49%.
 Curchorem Cacora had an average literacy rate of 88.85%, higher than the national average of 74.04%: male literacy was 92.57% and female literacy 84.97%.
 10.54% of the population was under 6 years of age.

 Administration and Law

-The city is divided to wards like Pontemol, Morailem, Bansai, Cariamoddi, Shirfod, Bepquegal, Madhegal, Cacora, Dabhamoll, Kamral, Khamamoll, Baga-Curchorem and Kakkumoddi.
+The city is divided into several wards namely; Pontemol, Morailem, Bansai, Cariamoddi, Shirfod, Bepquegal, Madhegal, Cacora, Dabhamoll, Kamral, Khamamoll, Baga-Curchorem and Kakkumoddi.
 There is an elected member from each ward in the municipality.
 The members elect a municipal chairperson.

 The city also sends a member to the Goa Legislative Assembly and in the Lok Sabha, is a part of the South Goa constituency.
 The present MLA is Nilesh Cabral of the Bharatiya Janata Party.